LNL3D/LNL3D.github.io/docs/updatingsoftware.md

 !!! notice "Cannot Open Port"

-    **This is typically caused by choosing the wrong COM-port or a faulty USB cable.**
+    ** 1. This is typically caused by choosing the wrong COM-port or a faulty USB cable.**

         Verify your computer detects your printer: